Chart Color Schemes

 Infrastructure

-Narrogin has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Narrogin has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two projects that could impact this region.
-Notable projects include Narrogin FutureEnergy Park, Narrogin Health Service Redevelopment, Narrogin Solar Farm & BESS, and Narrogin BESS Project.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects likely impacting this area: Narrogin FutureEnergy Park and Narrogin Health Service Redevelopment.
+Additional projects include Narrogin Solar Farm & BESS and Narrogin BESS Project, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.